jmzion/Brooklyn/index.md

-## Welcome to GitHub Pages
+## Brookyln

-You can use the [editor on GitHub](https://github.com/jmzion/Brooklyn/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+New York City is a hotspot for travel.
+Brooklyn is one of the more popular boroughs to visit.
+We can learn more about people traveling to Brooklyn by looking into the listings of Airbnbs in Brookyln.
+We analyzed the data of Airbnb listings in.
+NYC for 2019 to draw conclusions about Brooklyn and the guests who travel to this great borough.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.